 With a thorough understanding of the current legal status of employment laws at the state and federal level, employment counsel can help ensure that employee handbooks legally and effectively address difficult workplace issues.

 Listen as our authoritative panel of employment attorneys provides legal and practical guidance for employment counsel to structure employee handbooks–including multistate and nationwide handbooks–that minimize liability risks for the employer.

 Best practices for drafting employee handbooks

 Special issues for multistate employers

-The panel will review these and other key issues:
+The panel reviewed these and other key issues:

 What are the most common handbook provisions that are needed to comply with CARES Act or state law provisions related to COVID-19?

 What type of handbook provisions are subject to the most NLRB scrutiny?

 How can employee handbook provisions be drafted to avoid or void unintended legal liability?